-Homemade Onion Rings Recipe
+Old Fashioned Crispy Homemade Onion Rings Recipe

 This post may contain affiliate links.
 Read our disclosure policy here.

 Do you love onion rings?
-Learn to make Homemade Onion Rings at home, from scratch that are just as good (or better) than the ones you love from the restaurant!
+Learn to make Homemade Onion Rings at home, from scratch, that are just as good (or better) than the ones you love from the restaurant!

 Easy Homemade Onion Rings

 Hot, fresh, and crunchy onion rings are one of my favorite dishes to order in a restaurant.
-The combination of sweet onion slices, dredged in a salty batter, with the crunchy texture that comes from frying, is a harmonious combination of flavors.
+The combination of sweet onion slices dredged in a salty batter with the crunchy texture that comes from frying is a harmonious combination of flavors.

 homemade onion rings

 In a medium-sized bowl, combine milk and vinegar, then stir.
-Let sit for 5 minutes, then whisk in egg.
+Let sit for 5 minutes, then whisk in the egg.

-Take onion slices and dip into flour mixture.
-This first coating of flour helps the batter adhere to the onion during the frying process.
-Once all onion slices have been coated in flour, dip the onion slices into the milk mixture, letting excess liquid fall off, then coat again with flour mixture, and set onto a plate or tray.
-Repeat process until all onion slices are coated.
+Once all onion slices have been coated in flour, dip the onion slices into the milk mixture, letting excess liquid fall off, then coat again with flour mixture and set onto a plate or tray.
+Repeat the process until all onion slices are coated.

 homemade onion rings